M-tvl/INTEgreat-Project-web-components/README.md

-# INNTEgreat-Project-web-components
+# INTEgreat-Project-web-components
-Working on some HTML/CSS components for the Grece INTEgreat web site
+Working on some HTML/CSS components for the Greece INTEgreat web site